PiMaker/pimaker.github.io/_texts/rvc1.md

 ```
 <small>(actual definition is in [emu.h](https://github.com/PiMaker/rvc/blob/6208912/_Nix/rvc/src/emu.h))</small>

 This logic appears fairly optimal to me, in the end there are 9 different switch statements for slightly different opcode masks.
-I tried to sort these so that the most frequent instructions are first, though as I will discuss in the 'Inlining' section below, this wasn't always possible.
+I tried to sort these so that the most frequent instructions are first, though as I will discuss in the _Inlining_ section below, this wasn't always possible.

 Observant readers (hi there!) will have noticed the `[forcecase]` above the `switch` keywords.
 This attribute is important for performance, as it forces the shader compiler to emit a jump table instead of a bunch of individual branches (or conditional moves with `[flatten]`).
 Now, you may be asking yourself, "if this is so important for performance, why isn't it the default?".
 Truth is, *I have absolutely no idea.*